Bakun, Benguet: Demographics

-In the 2020 census, Bakun had a population of 14,535.
-The population density was sigfig 14,535/286.91.
+In the 2024 census, Bakun had a population of 15,399 people.
+The population density was sigfig 15,399/286.91.

+Economy

+Bakun's economy engages in agricultural crops such as cabbage, carrots, potatoes, and rice.
+Bakun is scaling up its production of high-grade Arabica coffee.

+In the mining and energy sector, Bakun takes place on gold panning, mineral resource evaluations, and renewable energy installations.

+Bakun is famous for its "Bakun Trio" mountains and multi-tiered waterfalls.
+The "Bakun Trio" mountains consist of Mt.
+Kabunian, Mt.
+Tenglawan, and Mt.
+Lobo.
+Meanwhile, the multi-tiered waterfalls of Bakun consist of Pattan, Mangta, and Tekip Falls.

 Government

 Local government

 Bakun, belonging to the lone congressional district of the province of Benguet, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.